lucamug/elm-starter/README.md

 Things that `elm-starter` is not expected to do

 * Doesn't generate Elm code automatically, like Route-parser, for example
+* Doesn't touch/wrap the code of your Elm Application
-* Doesn't do SSR (Server Side Render) but just pre-render during the build
+* Doesn't do live SSR (Server Side Render) but just pre-render during the build
 * Doesn't change the Javascript coming out from the Elm compiler
 * Doesn't create a web site based on static files containing Markdown
 * There is no "[hydration](https://developers.google.com/web/updates/2019/02/rendering-on-the-web)", unless Elm does some magic that I am not aware of.